Gre4n Boyz: 2013–2016: Departure from Kōriyama

-In 2013, GReeeeN was announced in the text on the CD that HIDE and navi will travel to Hokkaido.
-92 will travel to Okinawa and SOH is still working in Kōriyama.
+In 2013, CD booklet materials and media reports indicated that the members were based in different regions for their activities, with HIDE and navi associated with Hokkaido, 92 with Okinawa, and SOH continuing activities in Kōriyama.

-In 2014, the band released their sixth studio album, "Ima kara Oyayubi ga Kieru Tejina Shimasu."
-One single released from the album, "Shinobi", was used as the opening theme for the Japanese dub of Teenage Mutant Ninja Turtles.
-All four members of the band were fans of the cartoon and expressed their excitement when they would be performing the opening theme for it.
+In 2014, GReeeeN released their sixth studio album Ima kara Oyayubi ga Kieru Tejina Shimasu.
+The track “Shinobi” from the album was used as the opening theme for the Japanese dub of Teenage Mutant Ninja Turtles.

-In March 2015, whiteeeen debuts as a sister group of GReeeeN with a single, "Aiuta~since 2007~ (愛唄〜since 2007〜)".
+In March 2015, Whiteeeen debuts as a sister group of GReeeeN with a single, "Aiuta~since 2007~ (愛唄〜since 2007〜)".

-In April 2015, GReeeeN was adopted for the departure melody of the Shinkansen and conventional lines at JR East Kōriyama station (Fukushima Prefecture), "Kiseki" will be played on the Shinkansen platform, and "Tobira" will be played on the conventional line platform.
+In April 2015, GReeeeN’s song “Kiseki” was adopted as a departure melody at JR East Kōriyama Station in Fukushima Prefecture, alongside other songs used for different platforms.

-In March 2016, They released first novel "It's Kiseki ~The Story of GReeeeN~ (それってキセキ〜GReeeeNの物語〜)".

-In July 2015, "GReeeeN" first official app released on Google Play and App Store.
+In 2016, それってキセキ ～GReeeeNの物語～, a biographical book about the group based on interviews and research, was published by Futabasha.

 2017–present: 10th anniversary and new beginning

-On January 7, 2017, 10th Anniversary Live "あっ、リーナ、ども。はじめまして。『クリビツテンギョウ!? ル〜デル〜デ♪ 』" held at Saitama Super Arena.
-On January 24, 2017, GReeeeN released another greatest-hits compilation, ALL SINGLeeeeS ~& New Beginning~.
-The band became fully inactive until March 19, 2024, when they announced a significant change by altering their name to GRe4N BOYZ upon leaving their previous agency, High Speed Boy.
+On January 7, 2017, GReeeeN held their 10th anniversary live event at Saitama Super Arena.
+On January 24, 2017, the group released the greatest-hits compilation album ALL SINGLeeeeS ~& New Beginning~.

+Following this period, the group released few works under the GReeeeN name until 2024, when they announced a rebranding to GRe4N BOYZ after departing from their previous management agency, High Speed Boyz, and transitioning to an independent structure.
+The group stated that the name change marked a fresh start in their activities.

-In 2024, they collaborated with Tak Matsumoto, the guitarist from the B'z, on a cover of "Mokuren no Namida" (originally performed by Stardust Revue) which appeared on the Kayōkyoku covers album The Hit Parade II.
+In 2024, GRe4N BOYZ collaborated with Tak Matsumoto of B’z on a cover of “Mokuren no Namida” (originally by Stardust Revue), included on the kayōkyoku covers album The Hit Parade II.

+In 2025, they provided the 27th opening theme song “ANGEL & DEVIL” for the television anime One Piece, marking their first contribution to the series’ theme music lineup.
+A promotional collaboration video Kiseki × ONE PIECE (Manga Collaboration) was also released, featuring their 2008 single “Kiseki”.

+On 2026, the group provided the theme song "Green Boys" for the film 4 Outs, starring Masaki Aiba.

 Public image

-As of 2024, the identities of Gre4n Boyz's members remain undisclosed, as they have never revealed their faces to the public.
+As of 2025, the identities of GRe4N BOYZ's members remain undisclosed, as they have never revealed their faces to the public.
 Initially, the group suggested they would unveil their identities after all members passed the 2009 dental license exam; however, they later opted to maintain anonymity to prevent any disruption to their careers as dentists.
 Consequently, no media appearances showcase the members' real faces, and they have not appeared in promotional videos for their releases.

 Appearance on TV program

-Gre4n Boyz has made several notable appearances on television programs throughout their career:
+GRe4N BOYZ has made several notable appearances on television programs throughout their career: